- B213, Portland Square, Drake Circus, Plymouth, PL4 8AA

 I am the Module Lead for PSYC411.

 My research is concerned with basic psychological mechanisms, especially those related to learning.
 I am particularly interested in causal learning, and how well existing computational models of learning can account for behaviour.
 I am also interested in everyday phenomena that are governed by these fundamental processes, and I have published work on topics ranging from navigation to the acquisition of food preferences.
+I am also interested in ADHD, and especially in how it affects learning and attention.

 Research degrees awarded to supervised students